If a public park injury has set you back, we'll help you move forward

 For an injured child, the three-year limitation period begins on their 18th birthday, giving them until they are 21 to start a claim.

-Public park accident claims are usually referred to as public liability claims or occupiers' liability claims, depending on who owns or operates the park.
+Public park accident claims are usually referred to as public or occupiers' liability claims - depending on who owns or operates the park.
 Click on the icons below to learn more:

-No win, no fee public park injury compensation claims
+Can I make a no win, no fee public park injury claim?

 Get expert advice now